 In June 2013, after 40 years of medical endeavors, Carson retired and today serves as Professor Emeritus of Neurosurgery at Johns Hopkins University.

-Today, Dr. Carson and his wife, Candy, dedicate themselves to expanding the reach of the Carson Scholars Fund.
-Their dream is to name a Carson Scholar in every school within the United States.
+Dr. Ben and Candy Carson's dream is to name a Carson Scholar in every school within the United States.

 To learn more information about this amazing individual, please consider buying the book Gifted Hands or one of the other books from our bookstore.
 Please also consider buying the children's book, Anything Is Possible.
 All proceeds go to benefit the Carson Scholars Fund.
 We appreciate your support!